 An account available on the M-PESA menu that gives Safaricom customers easy access to instant loans from KCB.
 The account however also includes two saving options, target and fixed savings, with interest rates of over 6% p.a.

 Part of KCB Mobile banking, this type of account can be opened conveniently using one’s mobile phone.
 Depositing and withdrawal is available through Safaricom M-PESA services and KCB Mtaani Agents.
 It has access to loans and supports transferring money to other bank accounts.
 The account however has restrictions on some services which can be removed by doing an account update at a KCB branch.

 These accounts target Kenyans residing abroad.

-A transactional account available in the major foreign currencies (USD, Euro & GBP) with access to internet and mobile banking.
+A transactional account available in all the major foreign currencies (USD, Euro & GBP etc) with access to internet and mobile banking.